BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image110.png"
 style="width:6.63542in;height:5.02083in" />

-Fly back to Gearen and talk to Ayuda to get **Zygarde 10%!** It’s not even particularly better than the Gible we got earlier, but hey another legendary!
+Fly back to Gearen and talk to Ayuda to get **Zygarde 10%!** It's not even particularly better than the Gible we got earlier, but hey another legendary!